Archive for the ‘Roger’s Articles’ category

 The most northern star, is known as “Yed Prior” at mag.
 2.7.
 The second star toward the south or closest to Scorpius is “Yed Posterior” at mag.
 3.2.
 Now move your telescope slightly to the NE of “Yed Prior” and use your star atlas to dead center, where NGC 6118 should be.

-If you are a visual observer and observing from a suburban backyard, I wish you good luck and you too will see this faint and elusive galaxy.
+If you are a visual observer and observing from a suburban backyard, I wish you luck.

 Description: A tiny and subtle brighter middle, which resembles that of a planetary nebula.
 And like so many planetary nebulae, when using direct vision, vanishes or winks out.
 The galaxy has a very faint and diffuse irregular halo, which is oriented NE-SW.
-After observing NGC 6118, it’s easy to understand why its named “The Blinking Galaxy.”
+After my many observing sessions of NGC 6118, it’s easy to understand why its named “The Blinking Galaxy.”

 Al Nagler: 2017 Southern Star Astronomy Convention: Little Switzerland, North Carolina